lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 14.** *Mercy and truth shall go before thy face.* Note—

-1\.Mercy is said to go before the face of God, because God sends mercy before judgment, that he might find less to punish: so Bellarmine.
+1\.
+Mercy is said to go before the face of God, because God sends mercy before judgment, that he might find less to punish: so Bellarmine.

-2\.That God permits not his face to be seen before He has forgiven our sins through mercy: so Rickelius.
+2\.
+That God permits not his face to be seen before He has forgiven our sins through mercy: so Rickelius.

-3\.That no one comes to the knowledge of God, but he who has obtained mercy beforehand.
+3\.
+That no one comes to the knowledge of God, but he who has obtained mercy beforehand.

-4\.That God comes to no one unless His grace go before Him....Truth goes before the face of God, because God keeps it ever before his eyes, to mould his actions thereby.
+4\.
+That God comes to no one unless His grace go before Him....
+Truth goes before the face of God, because God keeps it ever before his eyes, to mould his actions thereby.
 Pindar calls truth yugatera Dios the daughter of God.
 Epaminoudas the Theban general, cultivated truth so studiously, that he is reported never to have spoken a falsehood even in jest.
 In the courts of kings this is a rare virtue.— *Le Blanc.*

 **Verse 14.** *Mercy and truth.
 Mercy* in promising; *truth* in performing. *Truth,* in being as good as thy word; *mercy,* in being better.— *Matthew Henry.*

 **Verse 14.** *Shall go.* In his *active going forth,* tender mercy and goodness announce him, and faithful truth will tell his people he is there when he comes forth.
 His activities are mercy and faithfulness, because his will is at work and his nature is love.
-Yet his throne still maintains justice and judgment.— *J.N.
-Darby.*
+Yet his throne still maintains justice and judgment.— *J. N. Darby.*

 **Verse 15.** *Blessed is the people that know the joyful sound.* Not that *hear,* for then the blessing were cheap indeed.
 Thousands hear the Gospel sound, but sometimes not ten of a thousand know it.— *Thomas James Judkin,* 1841.

 **Verse 15.** *Blessed is the people that know the joyful sound* —viz., of the trumpets sounded in token of joy at the great festivals, and chiefly on the first day of the seventh month, the feast of trumpets (Le 23:24), and on extraordinary occasions, especially after the yearly atonement, on the day of jubilee, the tenth day of the seventh month of the fiftieth year, proclaiming liberty to bondmen, and restoration of their inheritance to them that had forfeited it (Le 25:8-10).
 As the jubilee joy did not come till after the atonement, so no Gospel joy and liberty are ours till first we know Christ as our atonement.
 "In the day of the people's gladness" they blew the trumpets over their sacrifices, "that they might be to them for a memorial before God" (Nu 10:10).
 David and Israel brought up the ark of the Lord to Zion "with shouting, and with the sound of the trumpet" (2Sa 6:15).
-In Nu 23:21, Balaam makes it the distinguishing glory of Israel, "The Lord his God is with him, and the shout of a king is among them", (Compare Ps 98:6 27:6 *margin* )— *A.R.
-Fausset.*
+In Nu 23:21, Balaam makes it the distinguishing glory of Israel, "The Lord his God is with him, and the shout of a king is among them", (Compare Ps 98:6 27:6 *margin* )— *A. R. Fausset.*

 **Verse 15.** *People that know the joyful sound.* Here it is supposed that we have intelligence in respect of *"the joyful sound."* For there is knowledge not merely of the utterances and intonations, but of the sense and substance, of the thought aud feeling, which they convey.
 And I suppose this to be the meaning of Christ when he says, "My sheep hear my voice, and they follow me; and a stranger will they not follow, for they know not the voice of strangers."
 And I have often been surprised, to note the accuracy with which persons otherwise not very intelligent, not largely informed, not of critical acumen, will yet, when they hear a discourse, judge, discriminate, determine; will be able to say at once—"Truth, clear, unmixed, without a cloud upon it; "or—"Doctrine clouded, statements confused, not the lucid Gospel:" or be able to say, if it be so—"No Gospel at all; contradiction to the truth of Christ."
 They *"Know the joyful sound",* as it rolls from the plenitude of God's own voice and bosom in his august and blessed revelations; as it is confirmed, authenticated and sealed by the precious blood of our Lord and Saviour Jesus Christ; as it is witnessed to by the eternal Spirit: "the joyful sound", that there is salvation for lost and ruined men by faith in the blood and in the obedience of him who died upon the tree, and is now enthroned in the highest place in heaven.— *James Stratten,* 1845.